impetus-network/impetus-typegen/README.md

 Start your source and enjoy.
 Just a really simple walk-through to customizing the API TypeScript definitions for impetus chain.
-Please reach out us at https://github.com/dnt-team/impetus-types.
+Please reach out us at https://github.com/dnt-team/impetus-types if you have any question